-(xxiv) Furnished and staffed Children's Activity Center that must have age appropriate furnishings and equipment.
+(xxiii) Furnished and staffed Children's Activity Center that must have age appropriate furnishings and equipment.
 Appropriate levels of staffing must be provided during after-school hours and during school vacations (3 points);

-(xxv) Community Theater Room equipped with a 52 inch or larger screen or projection with surround sound equipment; DVD player; and theater seating (3 points);
+(xxiv) Community Theater Room equipped with a 52 inch or larger screen or projection with surround sound equipment; DVD player or a streaming service at no cost to tenants; and theater seating (3 points);

-(xxvi) Dog Park area that is fully enclosed and intended for tenant owned dogs to run off leash or a dog wash station with plumbing for hot and cold water

-connections and tub drainage (requires that the Development allow dogs) (1 point);
+(xxv) Dog Park area that is fully enclosed (the perimeter fencing may be used for part of the enclosure) and intended for tenant owned dogs to run off leash (requires that the Development allow dogs) (1 point);

-(xxvii) Common area Wi-Fi (1 point);
+(xxvi) Wi-Fi (with coverage throughout the clubhouse and/or community building) (1 point);

-(xxviii) Twenty-four hour, seven days a week monitored camera/security system in each building (3 points);
+(xxvii) Twenty-four hour, seven days a week monitored camera/security system in each building.
+Monitoring may be on-site or off-site.
+(3 points);

-(xxix) Bicycle parking within reasonable proximity to each residential building that allows for bicycles to be secured with lock (lock not required to be provided to tenant) and allows sufficient parking relative to the development size (1 point);
+(xxiii) Bicycle parking that allows for, at a minimum, 1 bicycle for every 5 Units, within reasonable proximity to each residential building that allows for bicycles to be secured with lock (lock not required to be provided to tenant) (1 point);

-(xxx) Shaded rooftop or structural viewing deck of at least 500 square feet (2 points);
+(xxix) Shaded rooftop or structural viewing deck of at least 500 square feet (2 points);